Yannis Ploutarchos: 2011–present: new label & projects

 In December 2010, Ploutarchos left his longtime label Minos EMI, and signed with Heaven Music.
 Shortly after, he announced a joint project with famous Italian singer Albano Carrisi.
 On 24 January 2011, their first single titled "Me Mia Matia/Felicita" (With one look/Happiness) was released to radio stations, featuring verses in both Greek and Italian.
 On 6 February 2011, Ploutarchos released a joint album with Al Bano Carrisi titled Dio Fones-Mia Psihi (Two Voices-One Soul) in Greece as a covermount with Proto Thema.
 Proto Thema sold over 160,000 copies, selling out completely in just a few hours.
 A standard retail released followed on 7 February 2011, with two bonus songs included.
 On 17 February 2011, Ploutarchos took part in the Sanremo Music Festival alongside Albano Carrisi and Greek operatic soprano Dimitra Theodossiou.
 The trio performed a famous chorus piece titled "Va, pensiero" from the opera Nabucco written by Giuseppe Verdi.
 Ploutarchos' appearance mark the first time a Greek singer has ever performed at Sanremo Music Festival.

 On 22 November 2011, Ploutarchos released his eleventh studio album titled I Dinami Tou Erota (The Strength of Love).

-As of February 24 in 2021, he is one of the four judges of House of Fame.
+As of February 24, 2021, he is one of the four judges of House of Fame.